-With countless of floor coatings for garage floors on the market, it is easy for garage owners to purchase paint that isn’t’ particularly suitable for their garage floor.
+With countless floor coatings for garage floors on the market, it is easy for garage owners to purchase paint that isn’t particularly suitable for their garage floor.

-Many Garage owners find themselves having to paint their garage floor often due to the constant wear and tear of the flooring.
-This can be caused by heavy impacts, car tyres, chemical spills, such as oil leaving unsightly patches on flooring.
+Many garage owners find themselves having to paint their garage floor regularly due to the constant wear and tear of the flooring.
+This can be caused by heavy impacts, car tyre marks and chemical spills, such as oil, paint and white spirit leaving unsightly patches on flooring.

 Before painting a garage floor, it is important to understand what the problem areas are in order to buy the most suitable product as a solution.